rodrigols89/studies/modules/aicodes/docs/ann-dp/README.md

     pass # using pass statement as a placeholder
 ```

+</details>

+</br>

+Here:

- - **Weights:**
+ - **weights:**
    - As previously stated, *"weights"* are often initialized randomly for a model, but not always.
    - **NOTE:** If you wish to load a pre-trained model, you will initialize the parameters to whatever that pretrained model finished with.
+ - **Biases:**
+   - The *"biases"* are often initialized to 0.
+   - Why zero biases?
+     - It sometimes may be appropriate to initialize the biases to some non-zero number, but the most common initialization for biases is 0.
- - **forward method:**
+ - **forward() method:**
    - When we pass data through a model from beginning to end, this is called a **"forward pass"**.

-</details>

-</br>

 To continue the **Layer_Dense** class’ code let’s add the random initialization of *"weights"* and *"biases"*:

 <!--- ( NumPy ) --->
 <details>